-John Cronin is Managing Director and Chairman of ipCapital Group, Inc. (“ipCG”), an intellectual property consulting firm.
+John Cronin is Chairman and CEO of ipCapital Group, Inc. (“ipCG”), an intellectual property consulting firm.
 Mr. Cronin founded ipCG in 1998.

-Mr. Cronin has worked with over 1,200 companies and approximately 15% of the Fortune 500, hundreds of mid-size companies and hundreds of startups and governmental laboratories.
-Over the years, he has become a respected thought leader among executives who wish to align business issues with IP and translate strategies into actionable financial results.
+Mr. Cronin and ipCG have worked with over 1,200 companies and approximately 10% of the Fortune 500 companies, hundreds of mid-size companies, and hundreds of startups and governmental laboratories.
+Over the years, Mr. Cronin has become a respected thought leader among executives who wish to align business issues with IP and translate strategies into actionable financial results.
 Mr. Cronin has inspired and trained thousands of engineers and scientists in the best practices of “how to invent.”

-Prior to forming ipCG, Mr. Cronin spent over 17 years at IBM and became its top inventor with over 100 patents and 150 patent publications.
-He created and ran the IBM Patent Factory, which was essential in helping IBM become number one in US patents, and lead the team that contributed to the startup and success of IBM’s licensing program.
-Mr. Cronin is also on the Board of Directors of HopTo and Imageware.
+Before forming ipCG, Mr. Cronin spent over 17 years at IBM and became its top inventor with over 100 patents and 150 patent publications.
+He created and ran the IBM Patent Factory, which was essential in helping IBM become number one in US patents and led the team that contributed to the startup and success of IBM’s licensing program.
+Mr. Cronin is also the Chair of the Board of Directors of AdrenalineIP, a Board member of IX-Innovations, and is the Founder of HarvestWeb, a 501(c)3 charitable organization that provides an easy online way to make donations to food pantries.
+You can donate to HarvestWeb here.

 John Cronin, Managing Director and Chairman is the author of “AI Enters the IAM and IP Space as an App Store?
 You’re Kidding!“.
 Intro: Artificial Intelligence (AI) goes back to the 1950’s, as defined by Minsky & McCarthy, to be “any task performed by a program or a machine that, if a human carried out the same activity, we would say the human had to apply intelligence to accomplish the task”.
 This being the case, a lot has happened in almost 70 years since that statement.
 The history of AI can be easily researched; however, a reasonable definition can also be extracted from examples of how AI is being used and what AI is being used for.
 More >>